 Exercise and Mental Health: A Guide

-Exercise and has long been recognized as key contributors to physical , but their effects on are just as important.
+Exercise and physical activity has long been recognized as key contributors to physical , but their effects on are just as important.
 Exercise plays a role in managing stress and improving mood.
 Read on to learn how physical exercise can benefit your mental health and

 How Exercise Affects the Brain: The Science Behind the Connection